leanderseige/eurorackdiy/PSU.md

 I was not able the get the output voltages lower than 12.7 (or -12.7) volt.
 So next time I probably would try a 1.5k resistor plus a 1k potentiometer.
 However I did not measure the PSU with load yet.

+There are three control LEDs on the front panel of the power supply.
+I chose the colors according to the ATX standard (https://en.wikipedia.org/wiki/ATX) : yellow for +12V, red for +5V and blue for -12V.

 # Transformer